How to find an existing group to join:

 Surf the web.
 A lot.
 Repeatedly.
 Use lots of different terms.
 Not all groups have websites, but many do, and many don’t currently, but will a couple of months from now.
 The perfect writing group(s) may not be located in your own town/city, so try searching with the names of neighboring town/cities or by county.

 Go to local writing events to meet other local writers, talk to them, and make friends.
 Go to local readings.
 Go to local writing conferences and workshops.
-Take classes.
+Take writing classes.
 Ask any writers you meet anywhere about groups.

 In November try Nanowrimo local write-ins as a way to meet other writers in your area.
 Then make friends and start a group together.

 Join national writing associations such as the Historical Novel Society, Sisters in Crime, MWA, Romance Writers of America, Horror Writers Association, SCBWI….
 Most national organizations have online discussion groups and sometimes local chapters where you can meet other writers and find like-minded people.

 Online critiquing is everywhere, but some organizations and sites are better than others, so be wary.
 Absolute Write and Zoetrope are well regarded.
 Online isn’t always optimal, but sometimes it’s your only choice.
 It’s always a great place to start getting experience dealing with feedback and learning about critiquing.

 Chances are you won’t find the perfect group your first attempt.
 Give it time though.
 Just because the first few meetings are awkward and unsatisfactory doesn’t mean it ultimately won’t meet your needs.
 But do, also, shop around.
 And always look for potential new writing buddies at groups you do try.
 A group might not be right for you, but you might meet a couple of people who are interested in being critique partners or forming a group.